Yulara, Northern Territory: Transport

 Ayers Rock Airport, also known as Connellan Airport, is about six kilometres north of Yulara.
-It makes it possible to reach Yulara from Sydney, Melbourne, Alice Springs, Cairns, Adelaide or Darwin in less time than the five-hour car journey from Alice Springs, the nearest major town, 428 km north-east.
+It makes it possible to reach Yulara from Sydney, Melbourne, Alice Springs, Cairns, Adelaide, Brisbane or Darwin in less time than the five-hour car journey from Alice Springs, the nearest major town, 428 km north-east.

 The resort is served by one major road, the Lasseter Highway, which links it to surrounding roads and landmarks.
 In the early 2020s, the highway was expanded to cope with increase tourist traffic.
 The sealed highway runs east to meet the Stuart Highway.
 The roads in other directions are not well maintained or travelled.
 The Great Central Road heads west and south-west into Western Australia, but is generally only suitable for high-clearance four-wheel drive vehicles.
 Transit permits from Aboriginal Land Councils are required to travel west of Kata-Tjuta.

 Climate

 Yulara has an arid climate (BWh), with long, hot summers and short, cool winters, and scant rainfall year-round.
 Frost may occur on some winter mornings.